packit/packit.dev/content/docs/configuration.md

-* **targets** - a list of mock chroots where to build (if you navigate to settings of your COPR project, you'll be able able to see the list of available values, alternatively you can install package `mock` in Fedora and see the list via `ls -1 /etc/mock/`.
+* **targets** - a list of mock chroots where to build (if you navigate to settings of your COPR project, you'll be able able to see the list of available values, alternatively you can install package `copr-cli` in Fedora and see the list via `copr-cli list-chroots`.
 You can use `fedora-development`, `fedora-stable` and `fedora-all` aliases as a target.
 By default, the `x86_64` architecture will be used, but you can use e.g. `fedora-stable-aarch64` if you need.